Echidna Giving invests in girls' education in the developing world.

 Senior Program Officer

 Working in secondary schools in Kenya and Zambia, Dana saw families place great hope in schools that struggled to deliver.
-Their faith sparked her determination to give all kids in the global South a fair shot at a truly great education.
+Their faith sparked her determination to give all kids in low-income countries a fair shot at a truly great education.
 Holding undergraduate and graduate degrees in economics, education and African studies from Stanford University, Dana spent a decade with the William and Flora Hewlett Foundation before joining Echidna Giving.
 Her stuffed toy echidna has yet to dig up her office floor, which she appreciates.

 The seeds of Lexie’s career were sown early, as a high school volunteer in Kenya.
 She went on to earn a global public health degree from George Washington University and returned to Africa as a math and English tutor in Cape Town.
 She joined Echidna Giving after a marketing role with Geneva Global, a philanthropic consulting firm focused on international development.
 She’d like to be an echidna for a day just to know what it feels like to be electroreceptive.
 It would certainly cut down her emails.

 As a small organization, we can’t effectively respond to requests outside of the work we do with our trusted partners, so we regretfully don’t accept unsolicited proposals.
 But for anything else: firstname.lastname@example.org would be glad to hear from you.